How to Create a Custom Formula in Excel (2 Practical Examples)

 Here, cell E5 indicates the first cell of the Divisor column.

-• Finally, use Excel’s AutoFill option to get the Retail Prices for the remaining Items as demonstrated in the image below.
+• Use Excel’s AutoFill option to get the Retail Prices for the remaining Items as demonstrated in the image below.

 Final output of method 2 to create a custom formula in Excel

-How to Create Custom Formula Without Using VBA in Excel
+How to Create a Custom Formula Without Using VBA in Excel

 Consider a situation where we want to calculate the salary of the employees considering increments.
-We want to create a custom formula where we will define cells containing the salary and increment rate and it will return the current total salary considering increment.
+We want to create a custom formula where we will define cells containing the salary and increment rate, and the formula will return the current total salary considering the increment.

 Command Sequence to Define Custom Formula